marmelab/ng-admin/UPGRADE-1.0.md

 # Upgrade to 1.0

+## Angular 1.4

+Previous versions of ng-admin relied on Angular 1.3.
+Version 1.0 bumps the angular version requirement to 1.4.

+You must be careful if you use some additional angular plugins in your code, Angular 1.4 causing some BC Breaks.
+For example it's the case for [angular-cookies](https://code.angularjs.org/1.4.9/docs/api/ngCookies/service/$cookies).

 ## No more `gotoDetails() and `gotoReference()` in column scope

 If you wrote a custom FieldView, you probably based the Link widget on the ones bundled by ng-admin: